multinverse/PS1zxcorr/README.md

 # PS1code

-This code was created by Alessandro Marins (University of Sao Paulo) and is owned by BINGO Telescope, Its use is to extract optical data from Pan-STARRS1 telescope, Any question about your operation, please, contact me in alessandro.marins@usp.br
+This code was created by Alessandro Marins (University of Sao Paulo) and is owned by BINGO Telescope, Its use is to extract optical data from Pan-STARRS1 telescope.
+Any question about your operation, please, contact me in alessandro.marins@usp.br

 To use it, run run_PS1Code.py.